 Owning Stuff Environmental Impact

 I found myself peering into cupboards and closets and pondering the items filling our television entertainment center.
-Standing in front of my clothes closet, I wondered why I still had work outfits suitable for the corporate world that I had left in 2011.
+Standing in front of my clothes closet, I wondered why I still had work outfits suitable for the corporate job that I had left in 2011.
 Looking in the garage was just overwhelming.

 Thoughts began swirling in my head.
 Where did all the stuff come from?
 Sure, we received some items as gifts and inherited others, but we had bought most of the stuff ourselves.
 Do we really need all this stuff?
 How much money have we spent on all these things over the years?

 How many tons of raw materials were used, how many gallons of water were consumed, and how much coal, oil, and natural gas were burned to make these things?
 How much pollution went into the air, water, and land during mining for materials, manufacturing, and transporting these products?
 How many people toiled under poor working conditions or received exposure to toxic substances while making this stuff?